-This section is used to record a service provider's relevant qualifications.
-Qualifications are created in the Qualifications Management section, then applied to a Service Providers profile in this section.
+Record a service provider's relevant qualifications.
+Qualifications are created in the Qualifications Management screen, then applied to a service provider's profile in this section.
 You do not need to have the Qualifications Manager user role to add qualifications to a service provider's profile, only to create different qualifications.

 Qualifications (or lack of qualifications) can be used to deny entry to service providers from a location using Triggers.
 You can set this up for if a relevant qualification has not been applied or expires.

-This is a section where you can view and create miscellaneous notes about the member which may be relevant to your records.
+Use this section to view and create notes about the member which may be relevant to your records.